 Acknowledgements.
-We especially want to thank Thomas Jung and Jan Streffing (AWI), Joakim Skjellson and Sebastian Wahl (GEOMAR) for major contributions and important feedback, Jaroslav Piwonski (University of Kiel) for helping us to organize the reimplementation in Python/YAML, and Tido Semmler, Christopher Danek and Christian Stepanek (all at AWI) for lots of testing and bug reporting.
-The work described in this paper has received funding from the Initiative and Networking Fund of the Helmholtz Association through the project "Advanced Earth System Modelling Capacity (ESM).
+We especially want to thank Thomas Jung and Jan Streffing (AWI), Joakim Skjellson and Sebastian Wahl (GE-OMAR) for major contributions and important feedback, Jaroslav Piwonski (University of Kiel) for helping us to organize the reimplementation in Python/YAML, and Tido Semmler, Christopher Danek and Christian Stepanek (all at AWI) for lots of testing and bug reporting.